opconWizard/opcon-docs/docs/server-programs/notify-handler.md

 SMA Notify Handler configuration determines basic application and logging behavior.

-[]{#aanchor17} All of the SMA Notify Handler\'s configuration settings exist in the Enterprise Manager\'s Server Options.
+[]{#aanchor17} All of the SMA Notify Handler's configuration settings exist in the Enterprise Manager's Server Options.
 For more information, refer to [Managing Server Options](../Files/UI/Enterprise-Manager/Managing-Server-Options.md) in the **Enterprise Manager** online help.